aldunson/bicep-registry-modules-cwyd/avm/ptn/ai/chat-with-your-data/README.md

 ### Parameter: `computerVisionLocation`

-Location of Computer Vision Resource (if useAdvancedImageProcessing=true)
+Location of Computer Vision Resource (if useAdvancedImageProcessing=true).

 - Required: No
 - Type: string